servicecatalog/oscm/README.md

 3. Run targets `Build.LIB`, `Build.BES` and `BUILD.APP`

-After the build has susccessfully finished you'll find the deployable artifacts in`/oscm-build/result/package`.
+After the build has finished successfully you'll find the deployable artifacts in`/oscm-build/result/package`.
-You may want to deploy and test your build artifact in a running OSCM container.
+You may want to deploy and test your modifications in a running OSCM environment.
+Simply copy or replace your build artifact into the respective container.

 For example:
 ```